 Cottonwood Farms in Lafayette, just 30 miles north of Denver is a family-owned farm that sells pumpkins, produce, and organic winter squash.
 Pick your own pumpkin, see farm animals and tractors, and explore their corn maze plus their straw bale maze.

 Their 4-acre corn maze, cut by hand and not by tractors, offers narrow paths perfect for feeling lost.
 Designed with children in mind the straw bale maze is a much shorter version of the main corn maze where parents can watch their children pretend to be lost.
-Free admission on weekdays and $5 tickets are available on Saturdays and Sundays.
+Free admission for 5 and under / 65 and over.

 Fritzler Farm Park